jwfraustro/rootstock/README.md

 Rootstock is a fairly complex concept to grasp, and its power is best demonstrated when used in conjunction with the Arborist tool.

 ## Support Notice
-Scion is provided as-is.
-I no longer actively maintain Grey Hack related projects or play the game.
-I cannot guarantee that Scion will work with future versions of Grey Hack.
+Rootstock is provided as-is.
+I no longer play Grey Hack, and future maintenance is unlikely.
+I cannot guarantee that Rootstock will work with future versions of Grey Hack.
 This project is simply provided as a reference for those interested.

 Fun fact: Scion, Rootstock, and Arborist were used to create a network of over 7000 rshell connections in the creation of my (now defunct) GreyHack Network Map project.